Samadhishvara Temple, Chittorgarh: Architecture

 The temple is located within the Chittor Fort, at the Gaumukha Tirthasthala, on the northern bank of the Gaumukh Kund reservoir.
 Since it was built and restored over a period of five centuries (11th-15th century), it features several sculptural styles.
-Art historian R. Nath describes the temple as "a patch-work".

 The building comprises a sanctum (garbhagriha) located in the east, an antechamber (antarala), and an entrance hall (gudha-mandapa).
 It has three entrance porches (mukha-chatushki), on its northern, western, and southern sides.
 The sanctum is located at a lower level than the general floor level of the temple, with six stairs descending from the antechamber to the sanctum.

 The sanctum contains an image of Shiva, which R. Nath describes as a work of poor quality from artistic point of view.
 The image depicts Shiva as having three heads, all of which are shown wearing jata-mukutas (crowns of dreadlocks).
 Each of the three faces has a third eye; the right face bears a terrifying expression, while the centre and the left faces bear a peaceful expression.
 The right head shows the Aghora aspect of Shiva, it features a ringlet of snakes and a skull on the jata-mukuta.
 Shiva's body is shown having six hands: one hand is raised in the sarpa-mudra (snake gesture); other hands bear objects such as akshamala (rosary), citron (matulunga), skull-cup (kapala), and snake (sarpa).

 The nara-thara (raised platform depicting humans) of the temple features several scenes from public life: